 It is an open-source, distributed ML tool that is scalable, flexible, and suitable for linear models and deep learning algorithms.
 H2o’s compute engine provides end-to-end data science services, such as data preparation, EDA, supervised and unsupervised learning, model evaluation, predictive analysis, and model storage.
 The tool offers complete enterprise support to boost the deployment process, making AI development fast and easy.

 DataRobot is yet another powerful automated machine learning tool that allows you to prepare datasets, drag and drop elements to apply models and algorithms, build and retrain the applied model, and make accurate predictions and insights.
-It is being extensively used in domains like healthcare, finance, banking, public sector marketing amongst others.
+It is being extensively used in domains like healthcare, finance, banking, and public sector marketing amongst others.
 It can also use libraries from R, Python, and H2o for even faster and more accurate results.

 TensorFlow is a free and open-source library designed by the Google Brain team.
 Google initially used it internally but made it open-source later.
 Tensor Processing Unit, built by Google works beautifully for TensorFlow and is specifically suited for machine learning.
 With both these combined, you can develop and train complex ML models, iterate and retrain the models and quickly make them ready for production.
 Other than Google, Airbnb, Coca-Cola, Intel, and Twitter are some big names that use TensorFlow.